microsoft/scalar/AuthoringTests.md

 2. Run the Scalar installer that was built in step 2.
 This will ensure that Scalar will be able to find the correct version of the pre/post-command hooks.
 The installer will be placed in `BuildOutput\Scalar.Installer.Windows\bin\x64\<Debug or Release>`
 3. Run the tests **with elevation**.
 Elevation is required because the functional tests create and delete a test service.

-   **Option 1:** Run the `Scalar.FunctionalTests.Windows` project from inside Visual Studio launched as Administrator.
+   **Option 1:** Run the `Scalar.FunctionalTests` project from inside Visual Studio launched as Administrator.

    **Option 2:** Run `Scripts\RunFunctionalTests.bat` from CMD launched as Administrator.